Lioyntar/PolydiastatesDomesDedomenon/README.md

 Rename the main file to movies.csv.

-Place movies.csv inside the same folder as the .c and .py files.
+Place movies.csv inside the same folder as the .c files.